-Intelligent automation in the contact center
+Intelligent automation in the contact center and call center

 In our experience, the most important contact center automation best practice is to balance core service goals and KPIs with automation to continually improve customer experiences and operational efficiency.
 To optimize omnichannel services for your customers and employees, you must know when to utilize human interaction from live agents and when to deploy AI powered virtual assistants and automation processes.
 Finding this perfect balance in your contact center automation approach is what we call “Thoughtful Automation.”

 Intelligent automation in the contact center serves several purposes beyond just cost containment.
 For example, the most commonly discussed application is to automate simple, time consuming. repetitive tasks.
 This helps reduce overall handle time and allows contact center agents to be available for more complex customer centric interactions.
 But that is just the start of where automation can improve your contact center operations.
 Automation can be used behind the scenes to assist associates, helping them make better, quicker decisions.
 It can also be used to scale up digital service knowledge capture, codification, and application, and to enhance customer service quality over the long term.

 Overall, these are the most commmon contact center automation trends:

 1. Chatbots and active listening such as natural language processing (NLP) and natural language understanding (NLU) fuel natural language generation (NLG) and conversational UI tool via chatbots or voice assistants during customer interactions.